slacgismo/gismo-cloud-deploy/README.md

 Run the application on your local machine, and ==it's highly recommended to run your project locally before you run it on AWS EKS==.
 It has no extra costs, and it's easy to debug.
 However, the local machine always uses default one instances to run files.
 If users only run a small number of files, the process runs faster without generating cloud resources.

+If you want to run this application on your local machine, you have to install [Docker](https://docs.docker.com/config/daemon/), and [kubectl](https://kubernetes.io/docs/tasks/tools) in your local environment.
+Then you can use `menu` command to follow through the rest of the process.

 ### Example projects

 - examples/gridlabd